MikeShepard/SQLPSX/readme.txt

         Get-SqlDatabase
             Returns an SMO Database object or collection of Database objects Get-SqlData
-            Executes a query returns an ADO.NET DataTable Set-SqlData
+            Executes a query returns an array of System.Data.DataRow Set-SqlData
             Executes a query that does not return a result set Get-SqlShowMbrs